jchuahtacc/Adafruit_TCS34725_SparkCore/README.md

  4. TCS34725 SDA to D0 (with pullup resistor)

 ###Sample Application###
 The sample application is based on the [Adafruit Tutorial of TCS34725][2].
-The application reads the RGB Color from the sensor and publish and event with name ***colorinfo***.
+The application reads the RGB Color from the sensor and publish an event with name ***colorinfo***.

 ###Web Page###
 I took [@bko][3]'s HTML page and modified it to include the RGB color.